HebiRobotics/QuickBuffers/README.md

 ### Primitive Fields

-All primitive values generate the same accessors as in Protobuf-Java's `Builder` classes
+All primitive values generate the same accessors and behavior as Protobuf-Java's `Builder` classes

 ```proto
 // .proto